kevinsbello/dagma/docs/api/dagma/nonlinear/DagmaMLP/index.rst

    Bases: :py:obj:`torch.nn.Module`

-   Python class that models the structural equations for the causal graph.
+   Class that models the structural equations for the causal graph using MLPs.

    :param dims: Number of neurons in hidden layers of each MLP representing each structural equation.
    :type dims: typing.List[int]